bruntonspall/appengine-objectify-scala.g8/readme.md

 If that matches your requirements, then this is for you.

-Because it uses Objectify verison 4.0 in order to utilise the easiest scala integration, this is fully experimental until v4 is release.
+Because it uses Objectify version 4.0 in order to utilise the easiest scala integration, this is fully experimental until v4 is release.

+Lots of bits inspired by [Jorrit Posthuma](http://thoughtsofthree.com/2012/04/scala-objectify4/)

 Enjoy